 With some running re-education, involving changes to running technique supported by running drills and a strength and conditioning programme; we see patients achieve a successful outcome.
-As well becoming injury-free, we help patients improve their performance by becoming better athletes.
+As well as becoming injury-free, we help patients improve their performance by becoming better athletes.

 Players in full stride